TritonDataCenter/triton-go/README.md

 Additionally, you may set `SDC_KEY_MATERIAL` to the contents of an unencrypted private key.
 If this is set, the PrivateKeySigner (see above) will be used - if not the SSHAgentSigner will be used.
+You can also set `SDC_USER` to run the tests against an account other than the main Triton account

 ### Example Run